HyejinWon/HyejinWon.github.io/_pages/about.md

 layout: single
 ---

 Hi, There!
 I'm current Master student in Computer Science at Kookmin University.
 And I'm part of the Natural Language Processing(NLP) Lab.
+Now, I'm interesting in Typo Error correction and word embedding method.

 ### PAPERS